pellcorp/creality-wiki/docs/cartographer_faq.md

 !!! note

-    This does not apply to Simple AF for RPi
+    These instructions do not apply to Simple AF for RPi, although it is certainly possible to use the Cartographer as ADXL on non creality printers.

 This just needs a few changes in `printer.cfg`